-Mark Meadows and Georgia DA to face off over his request to move election case to federal court
+Mark Meadows and Georgia DA face off over his request to move election case to federal court

-A federal judge in Atlanta will hear arguments Monday on a request by former White House chief of staff Mark Meadows, one of the co-defendants charged with racketeering in the Georgia 2020 election probe, to move the Fulton County case to federal court.
+Former White House chief of staff Mark Meadows, one of the defendants charged with racketeering in the Georgia 2020 election probe, took the witness stand for five hours Monday in an attempt to bolster his bid to move the Fulton County case to federal court.

-The hearing comes after former President Donald Trump and 18 co-defendants, including Meadows, were booked at the Fulton County Jail last week in connection with efforts to overturn the 2020 presidential election results in the battleground state.
-The probe was launched by Fulton County District Attorney Fani Willis.
+Former President Donald Trump and 18 co-defendants, including Meadows, were booked at the Fulton County Jail last week in connection with efforts to overturn the 2020 presidential election results in Georgia, a battleground state.

+Testifying before U.S. District Judge Steve C. Jones, Meadows portrayed the conduct he's charged with as part and parcel of his work as Trump's chief of staff, which he described as a “24/7 kind of job.”
+Asked by his attorney George Terwilliger whether his duties ever intersected with political matters, Meadows said almost everything the president does has a political reaction.

+Fulton County District Attorney Fani Willis' office contended in court filings that Meadows crossed a line, including by arranging and joining a call on which Trump pressured Georgia Secretary of State Brad Raffensperger to "find" votes that would change the state's election results.

+Taking the witness stand for the DA's office was Raffensperger, who testified for about an hour Monday.

+Jennifer Little, who is a member of Trump’s legal team, and an attorney for former Justice Department official Jeffrey Clark, who is a co-defendant in the case, were watching the testimony from a courthouse overflow room.

-In court documents this month, Meadows’ lawyers argued that the charges in the indictment pertain to actions he took while he served in the Trump administration.
+In court documents this month, Meadows’ lawyers argued that the charges all pertain to official actions he took while he worked for the president.

 “Mr. Meadows has the right to remove this matter.
 The conduct giving rise to the charges in the indictment all occurred during his tenure and as part of his service as Chief of Staff,” Meadows’ lawyers wrote in a 14-page filing.

-They requested “prompt removal,” citing a federal law that allows U.S. officers to remove civil or criminal trials in state court for alleged actions taken “under color” of their offices to U.S. District Court.
+They requested “prompt removal,” citing a federal law that allows U.S. officers to remove civil or criminal trials in state court for actions alleged to have been taken “under color” of their offices to U.S. District Court.
 Meadows also intends to file a motion to dismiss the indictment “as soon as is feasible,” his lawyers wrote.

 They also said Meadows’ duties as chief of staff included arranging Oval Office meetings, contacting state officials on Trump’s behalf, visiting a state government building and setting up a phone call.